Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Are there any things I need to do when taking this medicine, such as not driving?

 - Does this medicine affect my other medicines?
-This includes both prescription and non-prescription medicines.
+What about non-prescription medicines?

-- Do I need to have blood tests to check how the medicine is affecting me?
+- Do I need to have blood tests to check how well the medicine is working?

 - Is there a way to lower the number of medicines I'm taking?